-We have reviewed the accompanying consolidated balance sheet of Costar Technologies, Inc. and subsidiaries as of September 30, 2015, and the related consolidated statements of income, changes in stockholders' equity and cash flows for the three-month and nine-month periods ended September 30, 2015 and 2014.
-We have audited the accompanying consolidated balance sheet as of December 31, 2014.
-Our audit report, dated May 8, 2015, expressed an unmodified opinion on that statement.
+We have audited the accompanying consolidated financial statements of Costar Technologies, Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of December 31, 2015 and 2014, and the related consolidated statements of income, changes in stockholders' equity and cash flows for the years then ended and the related notes to the consolidated financial statements, (collectively, financial statements).

-Management's Responsibility
+Management's Responsibility for the Financial Statements

-The Company's management is responsible for the preparation and fair presentation of the consolidated interim financial information in accordance with accounting principles generally accepted in the United States of America; this responsibility includes the design, implementation, and maintenance of internal control sufficient to provide a reasonable basis for the preparation and fair presentation of consolidated interim financial information in accordance with generally accepted accounting principles.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.